parveen-daffodil/au-interface-use/au-interface-terms.md

 If the service facilitates commercial interaction between people (e.g. an auction site like eBay), it's a good idea to specify what the involvement of the service provider is.
 If your Service does not facilitate commercial interaction between other parties, feel free to delete this topic entirely.

-### Contractor is not involved with transactions and agreements between users of the Services.
+### Provider is not involved with transactions and agreements between users of the Services.

-- Contractor facilitates commercial transactions between users of the Service, but has no relationship at law with the transactions between users of the Service.
+- Provider facilitates commercial transactions between users of the Service, but has no relationship at law with the transactions between users of the Service.
-- Customer agrees to make a good faith effort to resolve conflicts between itself and any other user of the Service without the intervention of the Contractor.
+- User agrees to make a good faith effort to resolve conflicts between itself and any other user of the Service without the intervention of the Provider.

 ## Privacy